TEEX: At A Glance

 National Emergency Response and Recovery Training Center (NERRTC)

-NERRTC, a founding member of the National Domestic Preparedness Consortium and funded by DHS/FEMA, provides local, state, tribal and territorial jurisdictions with scenario driven leadership training, exercises and technical assistance.
+NERRTC, a founding member of the National Domestic Preparedness Consortium and funded by DHS/FEMA, provides local, state, tribal and territorial jurisdictions with scenario-driven leadership training, exercises and technical assistance.
 Since 1998, NERRTC has provided training to more than one million responders in all U.S. states and territories.

 Disaster Response Teams

 Texas A&M Task Force 1 (TX-TF1) is one of 28 FEMA Urban Search and Rescue teams that provide emergency response personnel and resources during disasters.
 Texas A&M Public Works Response Team (TX-PWRT) includes public works professionals and equipment that restore public works such as water, gas and electricity after a disaster.
-Both of these response teams are supported by TEEX.